Graded transcendental functions: an application to four-point amplitudes with one off-shell leg: Graded transcendental functions

 Three features of this example stand out.
 Firstly, note that we had no knowledge of the one-loop amplitude or its integrand.
 Secondly, some coefficients remain undetermined.
 This will almost always be the case but the number of constraints is still significant.
 Finally, if we decide to perform an IBP reduction and reconstruction of coefficients, the constraints help to significantly reduce the number of functions we need to determine.
 Namely, the reconstruction of the $\e$-expanded coefficients of the original MIs would require determining 9 functions of $\vec{x}$.
 Fitting the coefficients of individual iterated integrals leads to the reconstruction of 13 functions of $\vec{x}$, while only 2 functions need to be reconstructed to fit the coefficients of the proposed functions $\psi$.
 The impact on the efficiency of the IBP reduction is therefore expected to be dramatic.
 We have also seen that the appearance of the integrals $I(\bm{\omega_3})$ and $I(\bm{\omega_3},\bm{\omega_3})$ exclusively in $\psi_1$ meant that the former function is excluded from any amplitude which relies on these integrals.
 Moreover, in Section~\ref{sec: results} we will demonstrate that in our problem, a significantly simplified IBP reduction can fix the remaining coefficient like $c_{\psi_1}^{(-1)}$ if the new function $I(\bm{\omega_3})$ which accompanies it stems from Feynman graphs with many internal lines.\\

-In summary, we introduced a method which identifies a minimal set of functions under all linear relations among the formal solutions for the MIs relevant to some amplitude.
+In summary, building upon earlier works made in the context of pentagon functions~\cite{Chicherin:2020oor,Chicherin:2021dyp} we described and further developed a method which identifies a minimal set of functions under all linear relations among the formal solutions for the MIs relevant to some amplitude.
 Next, we have shown how to split the functions into subsets of independent functions based on some property of the constituent iterated integrals.
 This grading leads to an efficient organisation of the calculation, allows us to identify functions which conform to our physics expectations on the final amplitude and exclude the rest.
 Even before the integrand of the amplitude is known, with this method, we can constrain the finite part of the end result and facilitate a future IBP reduction.
 Finally, an amplitude expressed in this minimal and tailored set of transcendental functions is devoid of redundancy or cancellations, compact and manifestly obeying the properties which were enforced on the level of the basis of functions.
 In the remainder of the paper, we will describe an application of this method to the computation of the three-loop correction to the form factor of $\Tr(\phi^2)$ in planar $\mathcal{N}=4$ sYM and to the helicity amplitudes for $H$+jet production at leading colour.